christophstrasen/WorldObserver/docs_internal/drafts/refactor_interest_definitions_and_sensors.md

 - Supported scopes per type.
 - Supported `target` kinds per scope.
-- Which knobs apply per scope (and which are ignored).
+- Which settings apply per scope (and which are ignored).
 - Bucket key strategy (how to group/merge interest).
 - Optional links to shared sensors (e.g. “this type uses squareSweep sensor for near/vision”).
 - keep track of test coverage for combinations and permutations